 Spanish numbers belong to an Indo-Arabic based decimal system, although the history of the number system is much more ancient.
 The Babylonians used cuneiform writing as observed in the Code of Hammurabi (Babylonian law code) and the Egyptians used hieroglyphs symbols to represent numbers.

-In Europe, and therefore in Spain, for many centuries the Roman numeration system dominated.
+In Spain, for many centuries the Roman numeration system dominated.
 In the 8th century, Leonardo de Pisa, who had traveled through the Middle East, introduced the Indo-Arabic system to Europe.
-In Spain this numeration system appeared in manuscripts as early as 976 AD.
+In Spain, this numeration system appeared in manuscripts as early as 976 AD.
 Towards the year 1500, the system was already in place and used clearly in mathematical texts.

 With the expanding European empires, the number system spread throughout the West, substituting local number systems such as those found in Latin America.
 One example of this was the very precise Mayan numerical system.